Way of the Dragon 2

-Way of the Dragon 2, also known as Bruce Le's Greatest Revenge, is a 1978 Hong Kong martial arts film sequel to Way of the Dragon starring Bruce Le.
+Way of the Dragon 2 (also known as Bruce Le's Greatest Revenge) is a 1978 Hong Kong martial arts film sequel to Way of the Dragon starring Bruce Le.
 The film is considered to be a Bruceploitation film.
 Despite the title, the film has more in common with the 1972 film Fist of Fury.

-Synopsis
+Plot

 A young student attempts to keep peace between a European club and some Chinese students but finds himself a victim of hatred.